-Children and youth enter foster care when their families are not able to safely care for them.
+Children and youth enter foster care when their families are not able to care for them safely.
 Walden's foster care and adoption program enables infants and sibling groups, youth who identify as LGBTQ, and teens and children with development disabilities, emotional and behavioral challenges, and special healthcare needs to grow up knowing the love and sense of community that living in a family provides.

-Foster resource families support and care for children until they can return to their family.
+Resource families support and care for children until they can return to their biological family.
 When children cannot return to their birth family, Walden carefully matches them with individuals and couples seeking to build their family through adoption.
-Walden provides child-family therapy, training, and ongoing support to facilitate the family's adjustment through each stage of child and youth development.
+Walden provides child-family therapy, training, and ongoing support to facilitate the family's adjustment through each developmental stage.